HDMI cables, everyone knows them, the cables to connect your devices to your TV in high quality.

 But do you know what the restrictions are?
 How long can a cable be?
 And what about the picture quality?

-Hopefully the article below can give you some clarity.
+Hopefully the article below can give you some clarity on choosing the most suitable HDMI cable.

 HDMI arose from the need to be able to send both picture and sound through one cable.
 With earlier cables, this was always done separately which created a tangle of cables.
 Over the years, the cables got better and better as the applications also improved, think 4K picture quality.
 HDMI exists in three different forms, namely Standard, Mini and Micro.
 The three different cables all have the same purpose: to transmit video and audio without loss of quality.
 The Mini and Micro forms are more likely to be used with cameras or other compact devices.